Time Limit

 17 - 25 routines = 1 winner, 9 runners-up

-GRAND CHAMPION: A Grand Champion award is given to the top scoring routine of each level (Spark, Fire, and Blaze) for all Group routines (including Lines and Productions).
-For Solos, Duos, and Trios, a Grand Champion award is given to the top scoring routine of the following age groups (11 & Under and 12 & Over).
-If there are less than 25 routines in a grand champion category, it may be combined with another or not awarded at Inferno's discretion.
+GRAND CHAMPION: Grand Champion awards are given to the top scoring routines of a larger section of the competition.
+Grand Champions are typically awarded by Level for Groups and Age for Solos, Duos and Trios.
+If there are less than 25 routines in a grand champion category, it may be combined with another, or not awarded at Inferno's discretion.
 Additional grand champion categories may be offered depending on the amount of routines and session divisions.
+Please see the awards breakdown (provided the week of the event on the final schedule) to learn how Grand Champions will be awarded for your event.

 TITLE: Available exclusively to Solos.
 For more information about TITLE, click here!